coredds/GoDateParser/README.md

 ### Adding New Languages

-Interested in adding support for Italian, Dutch, Japanese, or Korean?
+Interested in adding support for Italian, Dutch, Korean, or Russian?
 Check out the `translations/` package for the translation infrastructure.
-Use the Spanish, Portuguese, French, German, or Chinese implementations as a reference.
+Use the Spanish, Portuguese, French, German, Chinese, or Japanese implementations as a reference.

 ## License